sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

     for each SKU: total number of packages shipped to store $\geq$ (number of products sold - stock levels) / order quantities

   - **Discount Activation**: Implemented via **indicator constraints** (using Gurobi's `addGenConstrIndicator`):
-    e.g., *if total packages of Carrier A ≥ 2500 → activate discount *
+    e.g., *if total packages of Carrier A ≥ 100 → activate discount *

 - **Objective**:
-  Minimize: Total Shipping Cost (with discounts) + Total Manufacturing Cost
+  Minimize:  Total Shipping Cost (after applying discounts at the carrier level) + Total Manufacturing Cost (Holding and ordering costs are not considered in Problem 1.)
 ---
 ## Problem 2 Statement
 Let us consider a more realistic scenario where two more factors are considered in calculating the number of products ordered in total: